top of page

 Urban Renewal Feasibility Report

-JOHNSON ECONOMICS completed an URA Feasibility study for the City of Cheyenne in 2019, evaluating appropriate boundaries for a new district and revenue forecasts.
-Based on the feasibility study, the City decided to move forward with development of an Urban Renewal plan and accompanying report in 2013.
-The plan is aimed at revitalizing and encouraging redevelopment in the town center and approaching commercial corridor.
-It includes funds to encourage façade improvements and renovation of buildings, as well as acquisition of key sites in the area by the Urban Renewal agency to steer their future development.
+Johnson Economics completed a URA Feasibility study for the City of Cheyenne in 2019, evaluating appropriate boundaries for a new district and revenue forecasts.
+Based on the feasibility study, the City decided to move forward with the development of an Urban Renewal plan and accompanying report in 2013.
+The plan is aimed at revitalizing and encouraging redevelopment in the town center and approaching the commercial corridor.
+It includes funds to stimulate façade improvements and renovation of buildings, as well as promoting the acquisition of key sites in the area by the Urban Renewal agency to steer future development.

 cheyenne WY.jpg

-JOHNSON ECONOMICS completed a feasibility report for an urban renewal area to cover a significant regional industrial concentration recently brought into the Portland metropolitan area’s Urban Growth Boundary (UGB).
-The URA is intended to allow for financing of necessary infrastructure to bring these sites successfully to market, including roads, utilities, stormwater, and trail systems.
-The approach includes an innovative phasing strategy, with pre-engineering of improvements front loaded while major investments are directly linked with identified development projects.
+Johnson Economics completed a feasibility report for an urban renewal area to cover a significant regional industrial concentration recently brought into the Portland metropolitan area’s Urban Growth Boundary (UGB).
+The URA's objectives are to allow financing of necessary infrastructure to successfully actualize these sites on the market, primarily concerning improved roads, utilities, stormwater, and trail systems.
+The approach includes an innovative phasing strategy, proffering preliminary engineering of improvements as substantial investments are attached to identified development projects.

 The Belbadi Group: Vancouver center

-JOHNSON ECONOMICS produced a market analysis and prepared a series of detailed financial analyses for a mixed-use urban development to be located in downtown Vancouver, Washington.
-Work was completed over a two-year period from 1999 through 2001.
-The analysis included pro-forma financial analyses of alternative development programs, a return on investment analysis for the City of Vancouver, as well as financing and ownership permutations.
+Johnson Economics produced a market analysis and prepared a series of detailed financial analyses for a mixed-use urban development to be located in downtown Vancouver, Washington.
+Work was completed over two years from 1999 through 2001.
+The analysis included pro-forma financial analyses of alternative development programs, a return-on-investment analysis for the City of Vancouver, as well as financing and ownership permutations.
 The focus of the analysis was to determine the optimal structure in light of financial objectives.
-Jerry Johnson conducted the financial analysis, while overseeing the market analysis.
-The project represents a public-private venture between the developer and the City of Vancouver, and includes rental apartments, retail, office and condominium components on a two-block site adjacent to Esther Short Park.
+The firm conducted financial analysis while overseeing the market analysis.
+The project represents a public-private venture between the developer and the City of Vancouver; it includes rental apartments, retail, office, and condominium components on a two-block site adjacent to Esther Short Park.

 vancouver center.jpg